 Positive: Chuckie is now the main character.
-Tommy has a supporting role, he already had his character arc from the previous entry.
+Tommy has a supporting role, he already had his character arc from the previous installment.

-The Main Cast from the series did a good job on their voice over performances.
+The Main Cast from the series including Elizabeth “E.G. Daily,” Cheryl Chase, Katie Soucie & Tara Strong all did a good job for their respective voiceover performances.

-Susan Sarandon and John Lithgow join the cast as the main villains.
+Susan Sarandon & John Lithgow both did a great job for their respective voiceover performances as the main villains.
 I’ll give this movie Bonus Points for hiring the late Mako (Aku’s voice actor in Samurai Jack) as Coco’s supervisor, plus Susan’s performance as Coco.

 The film opens with a parody of “The Godfather.”
-If Nickelodeon makes another film in the future or bring back the show, I want the group to reenact a scene from “The Wolf Of Wall Street,” like the part when Matthew McConaughey pounds his chest while humming.
-I would rather watch a Rugrats parody of The Godfather rather than “The Godfather Part III.”
+If Nickelodeon makes another film in the future or bring back the show, I want the group to reenact a scene from “The Wolf Of Wall Street.”
+The part when Matthew McConaughey pounds his chest while humming.
+I would rather watch a Rugrats parody of The Godfather than “The Godfather Part III.”

 Similar to the first film, a newcomer to the series is introduced as the latest member of the gang.

 Angelica sings a karaoke version of the song “Bad Girls.”
 The song is also available on the soundtrack.
 Bad Girls was also used in “The Replacements” which came out the exact same year as Rugrats In Paris.